Sheldor-abhi/2048-game/README.md

-2048 game for embedded system,roject Manas
+2048 game for embedded systems,project Manas
-Deeloped in C
+Developed in C